dan-s-mueller/aerospace_chatbot/docs/source/help/dependencies.rst

    poetry init

-Install poetry in the directory, creates the venv
+Install poetry in the directory, creates the venv. ``no-root`` is used to not install the current project as a package.

 .. code-block:: shell

-   poetry install
+   poetry install --no-root

 Add all of the packages from the repository to poetry (they get added to the pyproject.toml file).